Delivery method of Stem Cells

 There are several major types of Stem Cell Implantation into the human body.
 They are as follows-

-nervous system within the human body; so that large number of cells can reach the concerned targeted area.
+central nervous system within the human body; so that large number of cells can reach the concerned targeted area.
 The IV medications are only administered by the qualified healthcare professional.
-This procedure usually takes about 20-30
+This procedure usually takes

-there is need of the small quantity of the stem cells to be injected.
+when there is need of the small quantity of the stem cells to be injected.
 The ideal sites for the injection of Mesenchymal Stem Cells are Knees, Thighs, and Hips.
-After infusion, the stem cells reach the targeted area and starts the
+After infusion, the stem cells reach the targeted area and

 Intra-arterial Administration via catheter : In this process, the stem cells are infused into the artery via thin catheter directly.
 The catheter is directed towards the damaged part to ensure the maximum number